yunfeilongpoly/yunfeilongpoly.github.io/index.md

 For more information, please visit my <a href="https://github.com/yunfeilongpoly/yunfeilongpoly.github.io/blob/master/Research%20CV%20YUNFEI%20LONG%20201910.pdf">CV</a> and <a href="personalprofile.html">My profile page</a>.

 <h1> <a href="personalprofile.html">Working expeniences</a></h1>
+2025.5-Now,            Senior Lecturer in NLP, School of Electronic Engineering and Computer Science, Queen Mary University of London

-2020.4-Now,            Lecturer in NLP, School of Computer Science and Electronic Engineering, University of Essex
+2020.4-2025.4,         Lecturer in NLP, School of Computer Science and Electronic Engineering, University of Essex

 2019.01-2020.3,        Research Fellow, Horizon digital economy research institute, University of Nottingham